-Routine surface water surveillance monitoring, above and beyond that required by the NPDES permit, is performed as a best manage-
+Routine surface water surveillance monitoring, above and beyond that required by the NPDES permit, is performed as a best management practice.
+The Y-12 Environmental Compliance Department staff monitor the surface water as it exits from each of the three hydrogeologic regimes that serve as an exit pathway for surface water (Fig. 6.12).